joagre/ratatoskr/ideas/r.md

 function is invoked. 'fun' can refer to the name of a defined function or a function literal.

-## Indexing
+## Indexing in arrays and tables

 The expression `arr[i]` access the i:th element of an array or table.
-For an array `i` must be an integral type and for a table it can be any type.
+For an array `i` must be an integral type and for a table it can be a key of any type.
 If the indexing expression is an lvalue in an assignment operator (`a[i] = 0`) the expression inserts a value in the array or table.

 ## Array slices